-Running the command above will probably create the following files: "Data Atoms" (The "Atoms" section of a LAMMPS data file, w/o coordinates) "Data Bonds" (The "Bonds" section of a LAMMPS data file) "Data Angles" (The "Angles" section of a LAMMPS data file) "Data Masses" (The "Masses" section of a LAMMPS data file) "In Init" (The "Initialization" section of a LAMMPS input script.)
+Running the command above will probably create the following files: "Data Atoms" (The "Atoms" section of a LAMMPS data file, w/o coordinates) "Data Bonds" (The "Bonds" section of a LAMMPS data file) "Data Angles" (The "Angles" section of a LAMMPS data file) "In Init" (The "Initialization" section of a LAMMPS input script.)
 "In Settings" (The "Settings" section of a LAMMPS input script, which typically contains force-field parameters, group defs, and constraints) "Data Boundary" (The "Periodic Boundary Conditions" section of a LAMMPS data file.) "ttree_assignments.txt" (Variable assignments.
 See "customization" section.)